wabihaime/zbooni-technical-test/README.md

-# Welcome to your Expo app 👋
+# Welcome to the Expo technical test 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+For this project, I focused on the mobile development over web.

 ## Get started